 Is MAT right for you?

 If you or a loved one is struggling with opioid addiction, MAT may be an ideal treatment option.

-Clients who feel they are an appropriate candidate for MAT can meet with a licensed clinician for an assessment.
+Clients who feel they are an appropriate candidate for MAT can meet with licensed clinical and medical staff to discuss their options.
 Patients that participate in High Focus Centers programs are eligible to to meet with a team doctor and determine if MAT is right for them.

 High Focus Centers can accommodate client MAT needs on a case-by-case basis at several of our locations.
 If you or a loved one would like to learn more about these opioid treatment services, please contact our admissions department.